 The read/write throughput is measured by read/write capacity units (CUs), which is the smallest billing unit for the data read and write operations.

-One read CU indicates that 4 KB data is read from the table, and one write CU indicates that 4 KB data is written into the table.
-Data smaller than 4 KB during the operation is rounded up to an integer.
+One read CU indicates that 4 KB data is read from the table.
+One write CU indicates that 4 KB data is written into the table.
+Data smaller than 4 KB during the operation is rounded up to the nearest CU.
 For example, writing 7.6 KB data consumes two write CUs, and reading 0.1 KB data consumes one read CU.

 When applications use an API to perform Table Store read/write operations, the corresponding amount of read/write CUs is consumed.

 When creating a table, the application specifies the read/write throughput reserved for the table.
 Configuring the reserved read/write throughput does not affect the table’s access performance and service capability.

 When the reserved read/write throughput is greater than zero, Table Store assigns and reserves enough resources for the table according to this configuration to guarantee low resource costs.
 The reserved read/write throughput of a table can be dynamically changed using the